True or False…

 Practical Evidence of Your Faith

-Second, statements #5, #6, #7, #8, #9 and #10 measure evidences that your profession of faith is real.
-Therefore, the more you marked as true, increases the possibility that you are a Christian.
+Second, statements #5, #6, #7, #8, #9 and #10 measure additional evidences that your profession of faith is real as you are growing in your faith.
+They will become more and more evident as you obey the Word.
+Therefore, the more statements you marked as true, increases the possibility that you are a Christian.
 The fewer you marked, the less likely it is you are a Christian.
 How many of these characteristics describe you?

 Spiritual growth is the result of the Holy Spirit changing a Christian over time and a Christian “working out their salvation” (Philippians 2;12-13).
-1 John 2:12-14 will help you understand if you are a new Christian a father of the father or somewhere in between.
-Once again, this test is like a Christian personality test.
-It is an, “Am I a Christian Quiz.”
+1 John 2:12-14 will help you understand if you are a new Christian, a father of the father, or somewhere in between.
+This is an “Am I a Christian?” quiz.
 Accurate results require honesty.

 What Makes A Good Christian?

-Then we could say a “good Christian” is someone seeks to please God in everything they do (1 Thessalonians 4:1).
-They will flee sin, read the Bible, pray, be filled with the Holy Spirit, confess their sins and share Christ with others.
+We could say a spiritually maturing Christian is someone who seeks to please God in everything they do in action, word, thought and motive (1 Thessalonians 4:1).
+They will strive to flee sin, read the Bible, pray, be filled with the Holy Spirit, confess their sins and share Christ with others.

-So, how are you doing?
-What was the result of the “Christian Self-Inventory Test”?
-We could also ask how did you dod on the, “Am I a Christian Quiz” or the “Am I really a Christian” test?
+So, what was the result of the “Christian Self-Inventory Test”?
+We could ask what is the result this, “Am I a Christian Quiz” or the “Am I really a Christian” test?